 To ensure the relevance of the research and its use for informing policy, the projects will be led by teams of local researchers and government officers.

-Through PEP’s Grant Plus project support program, members of the selected will receive training, mentorship and resources to:
+Through PEP’s Grant Plus project support program, members of the selected receive training, mentorship and resources to:

 - Conduct rigorous, cutting-edge and gender-sensitive analysis,